A Summer School Option

-An online summer school is the perfect way for any student to earn a credit.
-VHS Online credits allow the school to fit your life rather than you having to fit the school's schedule.
-The VHS summer school is open to all students from all school boards.
-All of our courses are open for enrolment at any time and are NOT subject to cancellation.
-Students may register in confidence knowing that the course will not be cancelled.
+Virtual High School is a perfect choice for any student who wishes to earn a credit during the summer months.
+Unlike bricks-and-mortar summer schools, VHS students have the freedom to set their own schedule.
+VHS is open to all students from all school boards.
+Our courses are open for enrollment year-round and students may register in confidence knowing that a course will not be cancelled.

-Why would a student take summer school courses?
+Why would a student take a summer course with VHS?

 To Work Ahead